 Graduate Student: A graduate student is a student accepted into a University of Winnipeg graduate program, or accepted as a visiting student in a graduate course(s) at the University of Winnipeg.
 Graduate students are expected to read all relevant documents and the Graduate Studies Calendar in order to become familiar with all regulations and deadlines relating to their programs and the Faculty of Graduate Studies.
-Graduate students are responsible for their graduate program, relevant university administrative unit, and the Faculty of Graduate Studies for signature and processing, that their registration is accurate and does not lapse, and that they pay all the fees required by the deadline dates.
+Graduate students are responsible for their progress through their programs and must ensure that 1) they submit appropriate forms to their graduate program, relevant university administrative unit, and the Faculty of Graduate Studies for signature and processing, 2) that their registration is accurate and does not lapse, and 3) that they pay all the fees required by the deadline dates.